-Assistant professor of family studies and human services
+Associate professor of family studies and human services

 Director, K-State Financial Planning Clinic

 When couples are having trouble talking about money, Kristy Archuleta can help.
 Archuleta specializes in financial therapy, a blending of personal finance with marriage and family therapy.
-Archuleta, a licensed marriage and family therapist, is an assistant professor at Kansas State University in the School of Family Studies and Human Services.
+Archuleta, a licensed marriage and family therapist, is an associate professor at Kansas State University in the School of Family Studies and Human Services.
 She also serves as director of K-State's Financial Planning Clinic.

 Archuleta joined the K-State faculty in 2008.
 Her research interests include rural and farm families, dyadic processes influencing financial satisfaction, empirical based treatment for couples experiencing financial difficulties, and theoretical development to understand the connections between personal finance and couple relationships and how to work with them.

 Archuleta received her bachelor's degree in family relations and child development and minor in business management from Oklahoma State University in 2001.
 She earned her master's degree in family studies and human services with specialization in marriage and family therapy, and received her graduate certificate in personal financial planning, both from K-State in 2005.
 She completed her doctorate degree in human ecology with specialization in marriage and family therapy and emphasis in personal financial planning at K-State in 2008.
 She was promoted to associate professor in 2013.

 Archuleta can be reached at 785-532-1474 or email@example.com.